paarthneekhara/byteNet-tensorflow/README.md

 Note - This is not the most efficient generator implementation.
 Refer to tensorflow wavenet generator implementation for a faster generator.

 ## Samples Generated
-seed = "ANTONIO"
+I haven't experimented much as of now.
+Following are some text sample hallucinated by the network seed = "ANTONIO"
 ```
 ANTONIO: